The Silver Dollar Fish is a popular freshwater aquarium fish.

 There are quite a few varieties of the Silver Dollar Fish including:

-- Red Hook Silver Dollar (Myloplus rubripinnis): These species are very easy to distinguish as they have a red anal fin which is outlined with black.
+- Red Hook Silver Dollar (Myloplus rubripinnis): This species is very easy to distinguish as they have a red anal fin which is outlined with black.
 They can grow up to 9 inches in aquariums making them one of the largest Silver Dollar species out there.

 - Spotted Silver Dollar (Metynnis lippincottianus): This type of Silver Dollar has black spots dotted around their body and can reach up to 6.5 inches.
 They look gray rather than silver.